-Effective June 26, 2015, if an apartment is vacant and the legal rent reaches the Deregulation Rent Threshold , such apartment qualifies for permanent deregulation and would no longer be subject to either rent stabilization or rent control.
+When a tenant moves into a vacant apartment and the legal rent has lawfully reached the Deregulation Rent Threshold , such apartment qualifies for permanent deregulation and is no longer subject to either rent stabilization or rent control.

 Rent control limits the rent an owner may charge for an apartment and restricts the right of any owner to evict tenants.